Who this is for

 What you're really replacing

 This is the most underestimated part.
-You're not just replacing a database — you're replacing:
+You're not just replacing a database.
+You're replacing:

 - Data storage (the tables)